miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 ### Grant the appropriate entitlements

-An app must have the right set of entitlements in order to take advantage of certain services.
+An app must have the right set of **entitlements** in order to take advantage of certain services.
 Some entitlements are embedded with the signature.
 Other entitlements are associated with the App ID and embedded in its provisioning profile.
 The "Hardened Runtime" [entitlement](https://developer.apple.com/documentation/bundleresources/entitlements?language=objc) required for notarization falls into the former category.

-There are several kinds of entitlements that control the "Hardened Runtime" capability.
+There are several kinds of entitlements that control the **Hardened Runtime** capability.

 <i class="fa fa-external-link" aria-hidden="true"></i>[Hardened Runtime Entitlements](https://developer.apple.com/documentation/security/hardened_runtime_entitlements?language=objc)

-* Allow Execution of JIT-compiled Code Entitlement: No information available for 4D apps.
+* **Allow Execution of JIT-compiled Code Entitlement**: No information available for 4D apps.
-* Allow Unsigned Executable Memory Entitlement: No information available for 4D apps.
+* **Allow Unsigned Executable Memory Entitlement**: No information available for 4D apps.
-* Allow DYLD Environment Variables Entitlement: Probably not necessary for 4D apps.
+* **Allow DYLD Environment Variables Entitlement**: Probably not necessary for 4D apps.
-* Disable Library Validation Entitlement: Normally, an app built using Xcode has the ``com.apple.security.get-task-allow`` entitlement during development, to facilitate debugging by circumventing certain security checks.
+* **Disable Library Validation Entitlement**: Normally, an app built using Xcode has the ``com.apple.security.get-task-allow`` entitlement during development, to facilitate debugging by circumventing certain security checks.
 Xcode automatically removes this entitlement for deployment during the export phase.
 This is already done for the 4D app itself.
 Plugins, on the other hand, might need the ``com.apple.security.get-task-allow`` entitlement in order to be debugged in the context of a host executable.
 To allow this, you need to enable the ``com.apple.security.cs.disable-library-validation`` entitlement (you enable it to disable the protection).
-* Disable Executable Memory Protection Entitlement: No information available for 4D apps.
+* **Disable Executable Memory Protection Entitlement**: No information available for 4D apps.
-* Debugging Tool Entitlement: Probably not necessary for 4D apps.
+* **Debugging Tool Entitlement**: Probably not necessary for 4D apps.
-* Location Entitlement: There are no native 4D commands to access location services, but you may need this if you use plugins that do.
+* **Location Entitlement**: There are no native 4D commands to access location services, but you may need this if you use plugins that do.
-* Photos Library Entitlement:There are no native 4D commands to access photos, but you may need this if you use plugins that do.
+* **Photos Library Entitlement**: There are no native 4D commands to access photos, but you may need this if you use plugins that do.
-* Audio Input Entitlement: There are no native 4D commands to record audio, but you may need this if you use plugins that do.
+* **Audio Input Entitlement**: There are no native 4D commands to record audio, but you may need this if you use plugins that do.
-* Camera Entitlement: There are no native 4D commands to record video, but you may need this if you use plugins that do.
+* **Camera Entitlement**: There are no native 4D commands to record video, but you may need this if you use plugins that do.
-* Address Book Entitlement: There are no native 4D commands to access contacts, but you may need this if you use plugins that do.
+* **Address Book Entitlement**: There are no native 4D commands to access contacts, but you may need this if you use plugins that do.
-* Calendars Entitlement: There are no native 4D commands to access calendars, but you may need this if you use plugins that do.
+* **Calendars Entitlement**: There are no native 4D commands to access calendars, but you may need this if you use plugins that do.
-* Apple Events Entitlement: If the app runs AppleScript via ``osascript``, this entitlement should not be necessary, but you may need this if [ScriptingBridge](https://developer.apple.com/documentation/scriptingbridge?language=objc) or [NSAppleScript](https://developer.apple.com/documentation/foundation/nsapplescript?language=objc) is used by a plugin.
+* **Apple Events Entitlement**: If the app runs AppleScript via ``osascript``, this entitlement should not be necessary, but you may need this if [ScriptingBridge](https://developer.apple.com/documentation/scriptingbridge?language=objc) or [NSAppleScript](https://developer.apple.com/documentation/foundation/nsapplescript?language=objc) is used by a plugin.

 You should grant the least number of entitlements for your 4D app to operate.
 Imagine, for example, a malicious user who installs an unauthorised plugin that exploits the user's trust in your app and attempts to access sensitive information.
 Notarization is designed to prevent such abuse.
 {:.info}